DanielAbramov1/DC-Motor-JIG/README.md

 # DC-Motor-JIG
+this projet is on STM32F0xx on ARM Cortex 0+
 Beed is a machine for rolling joints. this project is for production line to check if a dc motor is ok for assembly